Brian Knutson, Ph.D.

 Stanford, CA 94305-2130

-- My lab and I seek to elucidate the neural basis of emotion (affective neuroscience), and explore implications for decision-making (neuroeconomics) and psychopathology (neurophenomics).
+- We seek to elucidate the neural basis of emotion (affective neuroscience), and explore implications for decision-making (neuroeconomics) and psychopathology (neurophenomics).

 - (Third-person): Brian Knutson is a